 So why do red-tailed hawks lay lightly speckled eggs while eagles lay white, highly visible eggs?
 Both birds begin full incubation right away and nest in fairly similar ways.
 We don't know for sure, although eagles in general are highly visible (giant nests, flashy black and white colors, six-foot wing spans) while hawks tend to be more concerned with concealment.
 The differences in egg-coloration might reflect some aspect of their lives we don't understand, but either way, egg-coloration is driven by survival.
 Hawks must need to conceal their eggs where eagles do not.

 Predators aren't the only problem birds face.
-Some birds commonly lay or dump eggs in the nests of other birds.
+Some birds commonly dump or lay eggs in the nests of other birds.
 Splotched, spotted, or streaked eggs may help individual birds recognize their own particular markings and reject eggs that don’t match.
 So why don't Canada geese, which egg-dump, lay patterned or marked eggs?
-In general, I suspect that dumped eggs don't impact the survivability of original eggs very much in Canada geese.
-They are precoccial, so young require less parental investment once the eggs hatch.
+In this case, I suspect that non-parental eggs don't impact the survivability of parental eggs very much.
+Canada geese are precoccial, so young require less parental investment once the eggs hatch.
 Canada geese also time hatching quite tightly, so an egg dumped at the wrong time won't survive.

 In general, egg color and shape is influenced by survival.
 Female birds that produce more young will out-compete female birds that don't.
-Egg-color and shape may be influenced by overall health (healthier birds tend to lay more vibrant eggs), metabolic cost, the need to hide from predators, the need to identify one's own eggs, and the incubation advantage shape confers in any given circumstance.
-In all cases, our parents have demonstrated egg-ceptional egg-care.
-We look forward to hatching soon!
+Egg-color and shape may be influenced by overall health (healthier birds tend to lay more vibrant eggs), metabolic cost, the need to hide from predators, the need to identify one's own eggs, and the shape imposed on an egg by the parent bird's body plan.
+In all cases, our parents have demonstrated egg-ceptional egg-care!
+We look forward to eggs soon!

 Things that helped me learn and write about this topic: